dejw/vip/README.markdown

 You can find out where your environment is by typing:

-    vip --locate
+    vip locate

 which is useful for locating Python interpreter, and running it from shell:

-    time `vip --locate`/bin/python script.py
+    time `vip locate`/bin/python script.py

 In this case, performance of interpreter execution will not be affected at all.

 You can get rid of a virtual environment by typing:

-    vip --purge   # equivalent of rm -rf .vip
+    vip purge   # equivalent of rm -rf .vip

-### Updating `requirements.txt` file

-In most common case dependency listing is updated automatically, so whenever you run `vip pip (un)install` or `vip easy_install` command, `requirements.txt` file is updated on successful completion.

-In case your dependencies changed in some other way, you can update dependency listing by typing:
+### Managing dependencies

+Your direct dependencies should be listed in `requirements.txt` file, but every time you install something using `(un)install` command `requirements.freeze.txt` file is updated.

-    vip --update   # which is roughly equivalent to
+The contents of this file is roughly equivalent to the output of:

-                   #   vip pip freeze > requirements.txt
+    vip pip --freeze > requirements.freeze.txt

 Do not forget to include this file in next commit!

 ## Too much typing?

 You can alias most frequently used commands to stop prefixing them constantly with `vip`.
 Add this to your `~/.bashrc` file:

-    alias python="`vip -l`/bin/python"
+    alias python="`vip l`/bin/python"
-    alias pip="`vip -l`/bin/pip"
+    alias pip="`vip l`/bin/pip"

 Note, that it will fail when there will be no `.vip` directory up to the root.